 So anyways, just as the person coming to your site wants to be successful, they want you to be successful as well.
 So show them past successes so they can determine you are the right fit for the job.
 As a restaurant, this could mean showing your “Best of Minnesota” award on the site, prominently displaying raving reviews from Yelp or any write-ups you’ve had.

 Prominently display any of the following at your disposal:

 Sell Products, Have a Book, Speak at a Events.

-You’re an expert right?
+You’re an expert, right?
 What does an expert do?
-You’ve got that right… they speak at industry events and use that notoriety to sell products, many time books on the same subject matter that they are offering a service in.
-Don’t sell yourself short, if you aren’t writing a book in your niche right now get at it.
-Start with a blog series in the arena of where you want to go and then start mapping posts as if they are chapters.
+You’ve got that right… they speak at industry events and use that notoriety to sell products, many times books on the same subject matter that they are offering a service in.
+Don’t sell yourself short.
+If you aren’t writing a book in your niche right now, get at it.
+Start with a blog series in the arena of where you want to go, and then start mapping posts as if they are chapters.
 Maybe you don’t need to do the full book this way, but it’s a huge opportunity to start building the content.